Skip to content

 ...

 For security, NodePorts and LoadBalancer ports are only accessible to localhost by default.
-An upcoming version will add an option to expose them to other devices on your LAN.
+Enable "Expose services to local network devices" in OrbStack Settings > Kubernetes to allow access from other devices on your LAN.

 This helps protect your services when working on untrusted networks.